iliyan-trifonov/BlinkMeJS/README.md

 BlinkMeJS
 =========

+Blink a text with style!
+Pure JavaScript!
+No external libs required!
+Change text colors, images, transform objects, use multiple options!

-JS class for making blinking texts switching between 2 colors or by using classes.
+BlinkMeJS is a class for making blinking texts by switching between 2 colors or by using classes.
 With classes and callback functions one can do more than a blinking text like moving/animating objects, etc.

 Examples: